isirode/DrawingLines2D/DEVELOPER.md

 - [ ] Demo
   - [ ] Make a GIF for the README.md section
   - [ ] Provide an interactive demo in a site web (link it in the README.md section)

+- [ ] Examples
+  - [x] No physics
+  - [x] Polygon composite collider
+  - [x] Color picking in the Editor
+  - [x] Gradient picking in the Editor
+  - [ ] System
+    - [ ] Load the static assets at playtime so that they can be all edited at once, or use a prefab

 - [ ] Optimizations
   - [ ] Use an object pool